HeptaSean/ABNFEarley/docs/development.md

 As a Python developer, you should work in a [virtual environment](https://virtualenv.pypa.io/en/stable/).

-For this, you need to have pip installed (and, since we are developing for Python 3 exclusively, it should be the version for Python 3).
+For this, you need to have [pip](https://pip.pypa.io/en/stable/) installed (and, since we are developing for Python 3 exclusively, it should be the version for Python 3).
-Install it with the package manager of your operating system, e.g., by `sudo apt install python3-pip` or by `sudo pacman -S python-pip`.
+Install it with the package manager of your operating system, e.g., by `sudo apt install python3-pip` on Ubuntu and other Debian-based distributions or by `sudo pacman -S python-pip` on Arch Linux.

 Now, we need _virtualenv_ and _virtualenvwrapper_:
 ```sh